marain-dotnet/Marain.Claims/Documentation/ADRs/0001-client-side-claims-evaluation.md

 ## Status

-Draft
+Agreed

 ## Background

-Since the initial implementation of the Marain Claims API, we have had issues with performance.
+Since the initial implementation of the current incarnation of the Marain Claims API, we have had issues with performance.
 A common use case we encounter when building hypermedia APIs requires evaluating two sets of claims per API request:
 - On receiving a request, to ensure that the current user has permission to access the endpoint they have requested
 - When returning a HAL document, to strip out any links or embedded documents that the user does not have permission to call